artemkhokhlov19/Alza/README.md

 ## Testing

 The business logic layer is covered by 100% unit tests.
-We use the NUnit testing framework along with the Moq library for mocking dependencies.
+NUnit testing framework is used along with the Moq library for mocking dependencies.

 ### Running Tests